-We will be considering cash flows (i.e., revenues - expenses; or savings - costs) in a process called Life Cycle Cost Analysis.
-As we have seen in the reading, cash flows can be developed for systems operations, for investment decisions, and for financing.
-We will be representing cash flows in a simple, discrete pattern called end-of-period cash flow, where the periodicity is 1 year and the compounding or discounting that occurs uses an annual rate.
+We will be considering cash flows - namely, revenues - expenses or savings - costs - in a process called Life Cycle Cost Analysis (LCCA).
+As you have seen in the reading, cash flows can be developed for systems operations, for investment decisions, and for financing.
+We will be representing cash flows in a simple, discrete pattern called end-of-period cash flow, where the periodicity is 1 year, and the compounding or discounting uses an annual rate.

-- Given: our SECSs will tend to have life-spans that are quite long, often well beyond the 25 years of the PV module warrantees.
+- Given: SECSs tend to have life-spans that are quite long, often well beyond the 25 years of the PV module warrantees.

-- And finally: SECSs are still "fresh" to many consumers; they're going to be foreign systems to most clients in the beginning of a project development.
+- And finally: SECSs are still "fresh" to many consumers and will be "foreign" systems to most clients in the beginning of a project development.

-- The result is energy systems that have a long horizon of life, a long financial period of evaluation to assess, and yet the installed systems exist within a dynamic financial setting: increased uncertainty and risk (without better information available).
+- Result: energy systems that have a long horizon of life, a long financial period of evaluation to assess, and yet existing within a dynamic financial setting: increased uncertainty and risk (without better information available).

 Time Value of Money

-We call the process of evaluating a project the Life Cycle Cost Analysis (LCCA), and one of the important criteria is the period of analysis, or period of evaluation.
+In Life Cycle Cost Analysis, one of the important criteria is the period of analysis, or period of evaluation.
 The "period" conveys a time horizon for your LCCA.
 If we recall our microeconomic drivers affecting the elasticity of demand, we know that the time horizon is an important factor.
 In our case, SECS will tend to have long life-spans.

-As such, we distinguish between the concept of "value" at various points in time.
+As such, we are dealing with the concept of "value" at various points in time.

 - Present Value (PV, not photovoltaics this time!): specifies worth for assets like SECSs, for money, or for periodic cash flows, where the worth is in today’s dollars, provided the rate of return is specified (as "d").
 The value is processed from year "n" back to "year zero" (meaning the present).